 OPR offers a Ph.D. in demography.
 Students can also pursue doctoral training in demography as part of a joint degree with other departments and schools such as Sociology, Economics, Politics and the School of Public and International Affairs.
 The Office also trains Masters students who are pursuing public policy degrees, typically through a one-year certificate program.
 OPR hosts workshops and conferences, and short-term visitors from around the nation and the world.

-The extensive breadth of scholarship at OPR is energized by several research centers which we support, house or are affiliated with including the Eviction Lab, the Bendheim-Thoman Center for Research on Child Wellbeing (CRCW) which runs the The Future of Families and Child Wellbeing Study (FFCWS), the Center for Health and Wellbeing (CHW), the Center for Migration and Development (CMD) and the Paul and Marcia Wythes Center on Contemporary China (CCC).
-More about Affiliated Centers and Labs.
+The extensive breadth of scholarship at OPR is energized by several research centers which we support, house or are affiliated with including the Eviction Lab, the Bendheim-Thoman Center for Research on Child & Family Wellbeing (CRCFW) which runs the The Future of Families and Child Wellbeing Study (FFCWS), the Center for Health and Wellbeing (CHW), the Center for Migration and Development (CMD) and the Paul and Marcia Wythes Center on Contemporary China (CCC).

 A weekly lecture series, the Notestein Seminars, includes presentations by distinguished outside speakers and by faculty and students.